-Few people — including marketers — genuinely understand what User Experience (UX) is.
+Few people — including marketers — genuinely understand what exactly cannabis User Experience (UX) design is for dispensaries.
 Ignoring UX can be costly; it is arguably the most critical component of building a cannabis brand.

 Think about it.
 Who are the world’s most admired companies?

 (Source: Fortune Magazine)

 They create remarkable customer experiences.
 They focus above else on User Experience, commonly abbreviated as UX.

 What is User Experience (UX)?

 Defined merely: UX is the process of planning and controlling the totality of your customers’ experiences to enhance their satisfaction with your brand.
 Marketers accomplish this by improving design, accessibility, usability, and ultimately the pleasure customers derive by interacting with your products or services.